chanakyapotluri/Early-alzheimers-detection-ml/README.md

 ---

 ## Notes
+## Implementation Status
+The original implementation for this project was developed as part of an academic final-year project.

+This repository currently focuses on:
+- Problem formulation
+- Methodology
+- Model comparison and results

+A cleaned and reproducible code implementation may be added in a future iteration.

 This repository is intended for **academic and demonstration purposes**.
 The implementation reflects the original project’s approach while focusing on clarity and reproducibility rather than full-scale deployment.